 It’s that time again, the time when GVSU students must decide where they will live next year.
 If you’ve only lived at home or in the dorms in your college experience, it can be hard to know what is really important to look for in an apartment - the kinds of features that will prove to be either very valuable or very annoying to your overall experience.
 Before you make a decision, we at Meadows Crossing would advise you to think about how much privacy your apartment will afford you.

 College apartments are not all constructed the same.
-Many newer apartment complexes at Grand Valley are designed to conserve square footage.
+Many newer apartment complexes near Grand Valley are designed to conserve square footage.
 The less overall space there is in an apartment, the cheaper they are for the complexes to build and maintain.
 Often in apartments designed this way the individual bedroom doors will open onto shared living quarters like a living room or a kitchen.
 This might not seem like a problem to someone who is unfamiliar with the challenges of apartment living, but it is.
 Let’s explain why.

 If your bedroom door opens onto a common living space, you will have a harder time maintaining your privacy.
 Every time you have to go somewhere, whether that’s to class, to run an errand, or to throw a load of laundry into the dryer, your movements will be on display to your roommates and anyone they have visiting.
 People will know when you’re coming and going and who you’re coming and going with.
 Living in an apartment designed this way is a little like living in a fishbowl.